 The Authority contacted potentially interested parties including local government planning departments, historic preservation organizations, historical societies, libraries, and museums.
-In accordance with Section 106 Programmatic Agreement Stipulation V.A, these interested agencies, groups, and individuals were or would be invited to comment on the significance findings and treatments proposed, and those with demonstrated interest in the project would be invited to participate as consulting parties in the preparation of the memorandum of agreement (MOA).
+In accordance with Section 106 Programmatic Agreement Stipulation V.A, these interested agencies, groups, and individuals were invited to comment on the significance findings and treatments proposed, and those with demonstrated interest in the project were invited to participate as consulting parties in the preparation of the memorandum of agreement (MOA).
 The Authority contacted 18 tribes and individuals as part of this effort.
 Four Native American groups and six local government agencies or organizations requested to be Section 106 consulting parties for the cultural resources investigation and the preparation of the MOA.
-As of November 2019, the consulting parties are as follows:
+Based on responses received from invitees, the consulting parties are as follows:

+- Amah Mutsun Tribal Band of Mission San Juan Bautista

+- Indian Canyon Mutsun Band of Costanoan (Costanoan Indian Research, Inc.)

+- The Ohlone Tribe

+- Northern Valley Yokuts Tribe

-- Amah Mutsun Tribal Band of Mission San Juan Bautista - Indian Canyon Mutsun Band of Costanoan (Costanoan Indian Research, Inc.) - The Ohlone Tribe - Northern Valley Yokuts Tribe - Burlingame Historical Society - Redwood City Historic Resources Advisory Committee - City of Brisbane, Planning Department - City of San Jose, Planning Division, Department of Planning, Building, and Code Enforcement - VTA - City of San Jose Historic Landmarks Commission
+- City and County of San Francisco

+- Burlingame Historical Society

+- Redwood City Historic Resources Advisory Committee

+- City of Brisbane, Planning Department

+- City of San Jose, Planning Division, Department of Planning, Building, and Code Enforcement

+- VTA

+- City of San Jose Historic Landmarks Commission